-During the year ended 31 August 2022, total expenditure of £1,819k (2021: £1,535k) was met by recurrent grant funding from the ESFA together with other incoming resources.
-The deficit of expenditure over income for the year (excluding restricted fixed asset funds and transfers to restricted fixed asset funds) was £147k (2021: £132k).
+During the year ended 31 August 2023, total expenditure of £1,979k (2022: £1,819k) was met by recurrent grant funding from the ESFA together with other incoming resources.
+The deficit of expenditure over income for the year (excluding restricted fixed asset funds and transfers to restricted fixed asset funds) was £20k (2022: £147k).

-At 31 August 2022 the net book value of fixed assets was £2,639k (2021: £2,672k) Movements in tangible fixed assets are shown in note 11 to the financial statements.
+At 31 August 2023 the net book value of fixed assets was £4,715k (2022: £2,639) Movements in tangible fixed assets are shown in note 11 to the financial statements.
 The assets were used exclusively for providing education and the associated support services to the pupils of the Academy.

-The Pension Fund, in which the Academy participates, shows the Academy's share of the fund's assets and liabilities shows a deficit of £148k (2021: £1,067k) at 31 August 2022.
+The Pension Fund, in which the Academy participates, shows the Academy's share of the fund's assets and liabilities shows a deficit of £3k (2022: £148k) at 31 August 2023.
 Of this sum, £360k was inherited by Abbots Hall Primary Academy from Thurrock Council on 1 May 2013 the date the local authority's staff transferred to employment with the Academy.

 Significant events such as Covid-19 had an effect on the previous year's financial performance and position of the Academy.
-Following the resignation of the Headteacher, the Academy restructured it's leadership team and used the savings to rebuild its reserves.
 The Academy has also increased its PAN and procured the Homesteads Nursery, both of which have led to increased funding and associated expenses for the year.